Huxyshuu/TurtleGraphics-1/Meeting-notes.md

 4. Deviations and changes to the project plan, if any

-# Meeting dd.mm.2021 HH::MM
+# Week 43 - Meeting 23.10.2024 16:00

 **Participants**:
-1. Member 1
+1. Hugo Tamm
-2. Member 2
+2. Xiwei Zhao
-3. Member 3
+3. Giang Le
-4. Member 4
+4. Mathias Castrén

 ## Summary of works
-1. Member 1

-   Implementing the class XX.
-Tested the class XX.
-   Results are in `tests/<class-xx-tests>`.
-Resolved the identified problems.

-2. Member 2

-   Same as above

-3. ...
+1. CMakelists.txt is done

 ## Challenges

-1. The integration of UI with the monsters requires an abstract interface.
-2. ...
+1. Getting Qt IDE to work with the repository for everyone and setting up the environment.

 ## Actions
-1. Member 1 is going to look into defining an abstract interface for monsters to enable easy UI integration.
-2. Member 2 is going to work with Member 1 to use abstract interface in derived monster classes.
-3. Member 2 is going to test the interface.
-4. Member 3 is going to use ...
+No documentable actions as of now, except that the CMakelists.txt is done.

 > Please reflect these action decisions in your git commit messages so that
 > your group members and advisor can follow the progress.

 ## Project status
-Short summary of current project status.
+Working on the project plan and setting up the Qt environment.

 ### TODOs
-1. Member 1: Write an action.
-2. ...
+1. Hugo is going to write the important files such as README, Meeting Notes and about how the program works.
+CMakelists.txt is already done.

+2. Mathias is going to work the class relationship diagram of the program.

+3. Giang is going to write about how to the program is used

+4. Xiwei will work on the III and IV parts of the project plan, figuring out the external libraries and the more detailed plan for the sprints.